Awesome 3 days in Budapest itinerary – Culture & relaxation

 Vintage store next to Szimpla Kert

 Time to get lunch at the Karavan.
-This formerly abandoned piece of land is now home to food trucks and stalls alike serving a wide range of different types of dishes.
+This formerly abandoned piece of land is now home to food trucks and stalls alike serving a wide range of different dishes.

 Take your pick out of Mexican dishes, Italian cuisine, vegan options, cheese, burgers, and more.